lopierra/r4ds_study_group/r4ds_week32.md

 ![](r4ds_week32_files/figure-gfm/unnamed-chunk-5-1.png)<!-- -->

-Looks like planes around 10 years old have the highest delays - not sure why??
+Looks like planes around 10 years old have the highest delays - not sure why?
+Maybe because older planes that aren’t functioning well get removed from service, so you’re selecting for the best ones.
+Or there are probably many other confounding factors that aren’t considered here.

 > 4. What weather conditions make it more likely to see a delay?

-  - Use inner join to only get rows that have both flight and weather info (there are gaps in the weather dataset)
+  - Use inner join to only get rows that have both flight and weather info (since I noticed there are gaps in the weather dataset)
-  - Summarize delays and weather by time\_hour
+  - Summarize delays and weather by `time_hour`
   - Pivot delays so I can look at any type of delay (either arr or dep)
   - Pivot weather so I can make a faceted plot